Residence Life: Student Employment

 Summer Conference Assistants play an integral role to the daily management and operations of camps and conferences at the University.
 They assist with conference preparations, facilities management, peer support, administrative tasks, and guest relations.

-Summer Operations Assistants are vital to the daily management and function of the Office of Residence Life.
+Summer Desk Attendants are vital to the daily management and function of the Office of Residence Life.
 They are responsible for a variety of tasks and administrative responsibilities related to staffing camps and conferences, as well as facility preparations and management of the residence halls.